About me

 As a hobby, I'm the author of

-bootOS, an x86 operating system in 512 bytes, and its companion
+bootOS, an x86 operating system in 512 bytes, its companion

 I've developed the world's smallest chess programs in